ncs-pl/svgu/doc/pages/index.md

 toolchain.
 These documents also redirects users to the [Go documentation service](https://pkg.go.dev) for the requested module.

-The resulting directory of files can be hosted on any web server, with the only required configuration to rewrite URLs to remove the `.html` prefix (some call this behavior "Pretty URLs").
+The resulting output directory can be hosted on any Web server, with the only required configuration to rewrite URLs to remove the `.html` prefix (some call this behavior "Pretty URLs").

-> Here are links to various popular web servers enabling URL rewriting:
+> Here are links to various popular Web servers enabling URL rewriting:
 > [Apache HTTPD](https://httpd.apache.org/docs/current/rewrite/remapping.html),
 > [Caddy](https://caddyserver.com/docs/caddyfile/directives/rewrite),
 > [NGINX](https://www.nginx.com/blog/creating-nginx-rewrite-rules/),